marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 <!--
 #### Teaching plan:
+## Asynchronous
-- Lecture on reading material (short due to meetings)
+- Lecture on reading material
 - Introduction to video assignment for next time
+## Synchronous
+- Discussion questions raised in lecture
+- Remind about meetings
 -->

 #### Assignments due